malfaux/geoipdns/README.md

     #geoipdns-schema.sql is located in the scripts directory
     psql -U geoipdns geoipdns < geoipdns-schema.sql

+edit the scripts/veridns/cfg.pm module and modify the paths as you like (defaults go to /var/db/geoipdns/{...}

 the following scripts are used to manage the data (the data will be edited in tinydns-data format):
 - gupdate : updates the geoip database and rebuilds the geoip configurations. usage: ./gupdate check=1 configs=all
 - gedit: edit the geoip mappings database